 For riders who are navigating having an e-Bike in their life, it may be a difficult decision to decide which option – renting, leasing, or buying – makes the most sense.

-Considerations like planning for a short or long term, convenience and finances tend to be the main concerns that come to mind.
+Considerations like planning for the short or long term, convenience, and finances tend to be the main concerns that come to mind.
 In this article, we will outline the advantages and disadvantages of all three options in order to make it easier for you to decide!

 Ideal for short-term or occasional riding